 More About Lizzy:

-I’ve always been an animal nerd, and though my academic focus has shifted away from “charismatic macrofauna”, most of my time outside the lab is spent with my four cats, two dogs, turtle, snake and horse.
+I’ve always been an animal nerd, and though my academic focus has shifted away from “charismatic macrofauna”, most of my time outside the lab is spent with my wife Nell Barash, and our four cats, two dogs, turtle, snake and horses.
 I’m an avid homebrewer and founding member of the Microbiology Grad Group’s Subcommittee on Eukaryotic Fermentation (a homebrewing club!).
 My other interests include other outdoorsy and ocean-related things like hiking, swimming and skiing.

 For more about Lizzy see:

 - Twitter | @LizzyWilbanks